LinusCastelino/Node-Demo-App/README.md

 To execute:
 1. Ensure Node.js is installed on the machine.
-2. Open command prompt and run the following command. node app
+2. Open command prompt and run the following command - node app